 #3 Avoid Certain Foods

 As they say, prevention is always better than cure.
-Hence, if you do not want to worsen your teeth’s yellowish hue, you should adjust your diet accordingly.
+Hence, if you do not want to worsen your teeth’ yellowish hue, you should adjust your diet accordingly.

 For starters, avoid foods such as soda, coffee, or any beverage with caffeine, as well as red wine.
 Those foods are notoriously known to stain your teeth, making their natural yellowish hue darker.
 If you can’t help yourself, use a straw every time you want to drink them so you can avoid direct contact between your teeth and the beverage.

 You should also avoid any forms of smoking or chewing tobacco.
-According to centurysmile.com, tobacco and caffeine are some of the most common reasons why our teeth turn yellow or even begin to look brown.
-Not only that, but chronic smoking is also linked to many major respiratory problems and even cancer.
+Tobacco and caffeine are some of the most common reasons why our teeth turn yellow or even begin to look brown.
+Not only that but chronic smoking is also linked to many major respiratory problems and even cancer.
 So there is really no reason to do it anyway, even if you don’t care how your teeth look.
+However, if you can’t quit right now, you can switch to vaping and combine it with some sweet gummy bear treats.

 Hence, if you can’t help but eat these foods, you should brush your teeth immediately afterward to minimize or prevent any stains or teeth damage.